CtrlK

 Actionability

-Commands are concrete and copy-paste ready, but they contain hardcoded placeholder values (dates, space IDs, email addresses) without guidance on how to parameterize them.
-The bracket placeholders like '[Incident]' are helpful but the hardcoded date '2026-03-16T14:00:00' is problematic.
+Commands are concrete and copy-paste ready, but they contain hardcoded placeholder values (dates, space IDs, email addresses) without guidance on how to substitute them.
+The bracket placeholders like [Incident] are helpful but the hardcoded date '2026-03-16T14:00:00' is problematic as it should be parameterized or explained.

 2 / 3